Real Property Associates Blog

 It Interferes With Any Property Resale Plans

 Accepting a prepayment means that you have extended the lease term for the duration of the payments.
-If you had plans to renovate and sell your property, this effectively puts them on hold.
+If you have plans to renovate and sell your property, this effectively puts them on hold.

 If a potential renter passes the screening process, talk with your Seattle property management partner about the benefits of prepaid rent.
 For some residents, this could be just what they need to balance their finances.